 I suppose it is not surprising that most of this new interest is not coming from hard core fishermen.
-It seems to be from people who fished as kids and gave it up or who fish a bit but never really got into it.
+It seems to be from people who fished as kids but quit or who fish a bit but never really got into it.

 They are not the kind of people who have closets full of equipment and make reservations at fishing lodges in Alaska and Patagonia.
 Thus it is not terribly surprising that the advertising-driven mainstream outdoors magazines have been silent or even slightly derisive, as in one magazine's blog "Does this appeal to anyone other than for bait collection purposes?"